umbraco-community/awesome-umbraco/README.md

 * [UI-O-Matic](https://our.umbraco.org/projects/developer-tools/ui-o-matic/) - Auto generate an integrated crud UI in Umbraco for a db table based on a petapoco poco.
 * [Page Not Found Manager](https://our.umbraco.com/packages/backoffice-extensions/umbraco-page-not-found-manager/) - Manage your sites 404 page(s) from Umbraco.
 * [Contentment](https://our.umbraco.com/packages/backoffice-extensions/contentment/) - A handy collection of Umbraco components developed for use in your Umbraco projects.
+* [Protect Used Media](https://our.umbraco.com/packages/backoffice-extensions/umbracareprotectusedmedia/) - The package protects against the unexpected removal of media used in documents.

 ### Form Builders